rmcanany/SolidEdgeHousekeeper/HelpTopics.md

 Select the file type using the combobox.
 Select the directory using the `Browse` button, or check the `Original Directory` checkbox.

 You can optionally rename the file or create subdirectories using a formula similar to the Property Text Callout.
 Enable the `Change filename` and/or `Use subdirectory formula` options to do so.
 To add a property, right-click the text box and select `Insert property`.
 You can also just type it in if that's easier.
 You can create nested subdirectories if desired.
 Simply add `\` in the subdirectory formula.
 Here are two examples.
+You can also use the Expression Editor to create the new file or subdirectory name.
+This can be especially handy if an `If` statement is needed for any reason.
+For details on the Expression Editor, refer to the [<ins>**Edit Properties Help Topic**</ins>](https://github.com/rmcanany/SolidEdgeHousekeeper/blob/master/HelpTopics.md#edit-properties).
 - `Project %{System.Project Name}`
 - `%{System.Material}\%{System.Sheet Metal Gage}`